1. Overview of Gunsens

 Important: Always switch back to Live mode after testing is complete to avoid missing real threats.

-Fig. 8-1 Testing the Detectors.
+Fig. 8-1 Testing the Gun Detectors.